 If you are wondering how to install Sims 3 package files, first, you need to visit the folder named Sims 3, which is present within the “My Documents” section.
 You cannot find the same in the program files of your main system drive.
-The very same rule applies to your query for how to install Sims 4 package files.

 Here is a quick summary of where you can find them:

 Follow this pathway—C:/Documents and then Settings\\My Documents\Electronic Arts\The Sims 3

 For Mac users, you need to follow this particular pathway— /Users//Documents/Electronic Arts/The Sims 3/